NAEP-AS-Challenge/math-prediction/readme.md

 1. Delete all columns except for "student_id"

-2. Add a column "predicted_score" and enter your predicted score in that column. **Only one predicted score per response should be provided**.
+2. Add a column "accession" which indicates the item the response corresponds to (NOTE: new field request)

-3. Add a column "participant" and put in the email address for the project lead contact (you only need to enter in one row).
+3. Add a column "predicted_score" and enter your predicted score in that column. **Only one predicted score per response should be provided**.

-4. Your final dataset should only have three columns: "student_id", "predicted_score", and "participant".
+4.  add a column "participant" and put in the email address for the project lead contact (you only need to enter in one row).

-5. Save the file using the same original filename in .CSV format.
+5. Your final dataset should only have four columns: "student_id", "accession", "predicted_score", and "participant".

-6. Repeat for all items and save into a single folder/directory.
+6. Save the file with a filename of the organization or lead research .CSV format.

-7. Zip that folder/directory.
-Add your technical report and upload to the secure site that was provided via email.
+7. Add your technical report and upload to the secure site that was provided via email.

 <a id="prizes"></a>